|top-tier distributor for paragon's red hot kilns||smaller kilns at electrickilns.co.uk or tumblers at electrictumblers.co.uk|

 The Paragon Fusion CS16D is a 925°C, square, top-opening, plug-in, table-top, firebrick kiln, with a ramp-hold Sentry Xpress 3-key digital programmer.
 In Paragon blue, or customised berry, black, navy, pink, purple, or turquoise.

 The Paragon Fusion ClamShell CS16 comes in two versions: the CS16S which has an opening lid, and the CS16D which has an opening lid and an opening body giving an easy-access flat surface for arranging glasswork.
 So, S means single opening and D means double opening.

-The CS16SB with two bead-annealing doors, and the CS16SW with a heat-resistant viewing window.
+The CS16SB has two bead-annealing doors, and the CS16SW has a heat-resistant viewing window.
 These two options are not available on the CS16D: as the top is in two parts, it would be weakened by cut-outs for bead doors and windows.
 The CS14 is similar, but smaller.
 The CS19 and CS26 are similar, but larger so need to be wired in.

 The Fusion CS16D is the largest glass kiln that can use a regular 13A socket You can anneal beads on ten mandrels, batch-fire silver clay, and make glass art, panels, tiles, plates, and bowls.